Online gaming firm 888's full-year revenue up 26 percent

 Cash-strapped Britons are staying at home more, watching TV and gambling online, updates from consumer-facing companies showed, as fears grow that the UK will slip back into recession.

-The company, which operates 888 casino, poker, sport and bingo brands, posted a revenue of $331 million (209 million pounds), up from $262 million a year ago.
+The company, which operates 888 casino, poker, sport and bingo brands, posted a revenue of $331 million, up from $262 million a year ago.

 As of December 31, the company said it had 10.6 million casino, poker and sport real money registered customer accounts, up 22 percent from a year ago.